agessaman/meshcore-keygen/README.md

 2. **Performance issues**
    - Try reducing batch size: `--batch-size 500K`
    - Disable health monitoring: `--no-health-check`
+   - Use clean output mode (default) for better performance

 3. **Memory usage**
-   - The script automatically manages memory with garbage collection
+   - The script automatically manages memory with configurable garbage collection
    - Health monitoring will restart workers if memory usage is high
+   - Garbage collection frequency can be adjusted as needed

+4. **Too much output**
+   - Use default mode for clean output
+   - Use `--verbose` only when debugging or monitoring performance

+5. **Watchlist performance impact**
+   - Large watchlists can reduce performance by ~27%
+   - Consider using a smaller curated watchlist for better performance
+   - Run without watchlist for improved speed

 ### Getting Help